Hyon Yong-chol: Ouster and rumoured execution

 South Korea's National Intelligence Service initially reported on May 12, 2015, that Hyon was purged and publicly executed near the end of April 2015 at Kanggon Military Training Area near Pyongyang.
-It was reported that he was executed – with an anti-aircraft gun – for insubordination and sleeping during formal military rallies, in particular during an event in late April 2015 attended by Kim Jong-un in which Hyon was captured on video napping.
-A report by CNN indicated that Hyon was accused of treason after he failed to carry out an order by Kim Jong-un, though the nature of this order was not specified.
+It was reported that he was executed – with an anti-aircraft gun – for insubordination and sleeping during formal military rallies, in particular during an event in late April 2015 attended by Kim Jong Un in which Hyon was captured on video napping.
+A report by CNN indicated that Hyon was accused of treason after he failed to carry out an order by Kim Jong Un, though the nature of this order was not specified.
 A top official stated that while executions take place for crimes of treason or subversion, Hyon was not among the executed.
-According to analysts interviewed by BBC News, while reassigning officials was commonplace in North Korea, the execution of a figure as close to Kim Jong-un as Hyon was surprising, and could give cause to concern for the country's stability.
+According to analysts interviewed by BBC News, while reassigning officials was commonplace in North Korea, the execution of a figure as close to Kim Jong Un as Hyon was surprising, and could give cause to concern for the country's stability.

 Hours after the initial report, South Korea's National Intelligence Service revised its statement, saying that although it has intelligence information suggesting that Hyon was executed, it had not been able to verify that.
 Doubts were raised because footage of Hyon was still being shown on North Korean television.
 He was also mentioned in the North Korean newspaper Rodong Sinmun the day he was supposed to have been executed.
 This would imply that he had been arrested and executed on the same day, which is unlikely.
 In July, official North Korea media named Pak Yong-sik as the armed forces minister, but did not report Hyon's removal.
 A South Korean spokesman said that reports of Hyon's execution should be taken as rumors until there was definitive evidence.

-His rumoured execution was never confirmed.
+In April 2015, the US-based Committee for Human Rights in Korea released satellite imagery showing a shooting range lined with anti-aircraft guns apparently primed for an execution the previous October.

+Tae Yong-ho, a North Korean diplomat who defected in August 2016 from the North Korean embassy in London, said that Hyon Yong-chol's execution was the result of wiretapped conversations at his home; and that wiretapping high-ranking officials has become the norm.